Guide

 • Does the language make peripheral ownership clearer or blur it?

 For C, allocation and lifetime policies must be project rules.
 For Rust, no_std, ownership, and type-level peripheral APIs can help, but target integration still has to be proved.
+For Ada, restrictions, runtime profiles, tasking policy, and stack analysis are first-order design choices.
 For C++, RAII can improve cleanup, but global initialization and runtime feature policies need discipline.
+For Zig and Odin, explicit allocation and small runtime assumptions are useful only after the exact target and tooling have been proved.

 Practical Starting Points